0x80/shreditor/documentation/Shreditor Development.md

 MSP/ad: no ad folder
 Core Audio: No such object
-pattr_obex: no such file in collective
+pattr_obex: no such file in collective DevicePresets.json: no such file in collective DevicePresets.xml: no such file in collective

 overdrive is not on by default